neondatabase/website/content/docs/reference/glossary.md

 ### Branch

-A copy of a Neon project created from a current or past state.
-Project data is copied using the [copy-on-write](#copy-on-write) technique.
-The data in a branched project can be independently modified.
+A [copy-on-write](#copy-on-write) clone of existing Neon project created from a current or past state.
+The data in each branch can be modified independently from its originating project data.
 See [Branching](/docs/conceptual-guides/branching/).

 ### CI/CD